-- we may be unable to achieve customer or market acceptance of the HyperCloudTM memory subsystem or other new products, or achieve such acceptance in a timely manner; - the HyperCloudTM memory subsystem or other new products may contain currently undiscovered flaws, the correction of which would result in increased costs and time to market; - we are dependent on a limited number of suppliers for both the DRAM ICs and the ASIC devices that are essential to the functionality of the HyperCloudTM memory subsystem, and could experience supply chain disruption as a result of business issues that are specific to our suppliers or the industry as a whole; and - we are required to demonstrate the quality and reliability of the HyperCloudTM memory subsystem or other new products to our customers, and are required to qualify these new products with our customers, both of which have required and will continue to require a significant investment of time and resources prior to the receipt of any revenue from such customers.
+we may be unable to achieve customer or market acceptance of the HyperCloudTM memory subsystem or other new products, or achieve such acceptance in a timely manner;

-We have experienced a longer qualification cycle than anticipated with our HyperCloudTM memory subsystems, and as of March 31, 2012 we have not generated significant HyperCloudTM product revenues relative to our investment in the product.
-We have entered into collaborative agreements with both HP and IBM pursuant to which these OEMs have agreed to cooperate with us in efforts to qualify HyperCloudTM for use with their products.
-Qualification has been completed and
+- the HyperCloudTM memory subsystem or other new products may contain currently undiscovered flaws, the correction of which would result in increased costs and time to market; - we are dependent on a limited number of suppliers for both the DRAM ICs and the ASIC devices that are essential to the functionality of the HyperCloudTM memory subsystem, and could experience supply chain disruption as a result of business issues that are specific to our suppliers or the industry as a whole; and - we are required to demonstrate the quality and reliability of the HyperCloudTM memory subsystem or other new products to our customers, and are required to qualify these new products with our customers, both of which have required and will continue to require a significant investment of time and resources prior to the receipt of any revenue from such customers.

-Hypercloud has been available to order since March 6, 2012 from IBM and as of May 14, 2012 from HP.
+We experienced a longer qualification cycle than anticipated with our HyperCloudTM memory subsystems, and as of June 30, 2012 we have not generated significant HyperCloudTM product revenues relative to our investment in the product.
+We entered into collaborative agreements with both IBM and HP pursuant to which these OEMs qualified HyperCloudTM for use with their products.
+HyperCloudTM has been available to order since March 6, 2012 and May 14, 2012 for IBM and HP, respectively.
 We are working with both OEMs in joint marketing and further product development efforts.
 The Company and each of the OEMs have committed financial and other resources toward the collaboration.
-However, the efforts undertaken pursuant to either of the collaborative agreements may not result in any new revenues for the Company.
-Failure to maintain qualification of this product with HP, IBM or other potential customers could adversely impact our results of operations.
+However, the efforts undertaken pursuant to either of the collaborative agreements may not result in new revenues or gross margins for us that are significant relative to our investment in the products.
+Failure to maintain qualification of this product with IBM, HP or other potential customers could adversely impact our results of operations.